-ROGER W. FERGUSON, JR., 62, is President and Chief Executive Officer of TIAA and CREF.
+ROGER W. FERGUSON, JR., 63, is President and Chief Executive Officer of TIAA and CREF.
 He joined TIAA-CREF following his tenure at Swiss Re, where he served as Chairman of the firm's America Holding Corporation, Head of Financial Services and member of the Executive Committee from 2006 to 2008.
 Dr. Ferguson is a fellow of the American Academy of Arts & Sciences and a member of the Academy's Commission on the Humanities and Social Sciences.
-Dr. Ferguson has served on the Board of Directors of International Flavors & Fragrances Inc. and Covariance Capital Management, Inc. (a wholly owned subsidiary of TIAA) since 2010 and Audax Health since 2011.
-He also serves on the boards of several nonprofit organizations. including Prium, the Institute for Advanced Study, the American Council of Life Insurers, Memorial Sloan-Kettering Cancer Center, Math for America, Partnership for New York City, and as co-chair of the Board of Trustees of the Committee for Economic Development.
+Dr. Ferguson has served on the Boards of Directors of International Flavors & Fragrances Inc. and Covariance Capital Management, Inc. (a wholly owned subsidiary of TIAA) since 2010 and served as a director of Audax Health from 2011 until 2014.
+He also serves on the boards of several nonprofit organizations, including the Institute for Advanced Study, the American Council of Life Insurers, Memorial Sloan-Kettering Cancer Center, Math for America, and Partnership for New York City.
 He is a member of the Advisory Board of Brevan Howard Asset Management LLP.
-He is chairman of the Economic Club of New York and a member of the Business-Higher Education Forum, the International Council of Advisors of the China Banking Regulatory Commission, Council on Foreign Relations, the Harvard University Visiting Committee for the Memorial Church, and the Group of Thirty.
-Dr. Ferguson holds a B.A., an M.A., and a Ph.D. in economics, and a J.D., all from Harvard University.
+He is Chairman of the Business-Higher Education Forum and is a member of the Economic Club of New York, the Conference Board, the International Council of Advisors of the China Banking Regulatory Commission, Council on Foreign Relations, the Congressional Budget Office Panel of Economic Advisors, the Harvard University Visiting Committee for the Memorial Church, and the Group of Thirty.
+Dr. Ferguson holds a B.A., an M.A. and a Ph.D. in Economics, and a J.D., all from Harvard University.
+Dr. Ferguson provides in-depth knowledge of TIAA operations, sound business judgment, extensive knowledge of the finance industry and familiarity with governmental oversight of the financial services industry.

-CLEVE L. KILLINGSWORTH, 62, served as Chairman and Chief Executive Officer of Blue Cross Blue Shield of Massachusetts from 2007 to 2010 and served in several other positions from 2004.
+CLEVE L. KILLINGSWORTH, 63, served as Chairman and Chief Executive Officer of Blue Cross Blue Shield of Massachusetts from 2007 to 2010 and served in several other positions from 2004.
 He has been a faculty member of the Harvard School of Public Health since 2007.
 He has served on the boards of The Travelers Companies, Inc. since 2007 and the MITRE Corporation since 2008.
 Mr. Killingsworth also served on the Harvard Medical School Board of Fellows until 2013.
-Mr. Killingsworth is a trustee of Boston University and a member of the MIT Corporation.
+Mr. Killingsworth is a trustee of Nazareth College.
 He is a founding member of the Executive Leadership Council.
 He holds a B.S. from MIT and an M.P.H. from Yale University.